Developer MCP

 inputRequiredThe query text used to find similar content in the documentation.

-crowdingOptionalThe maximum number of results to return from a single document type.
-Helps to avoid over-representation of content from the same type.
+crowdingOptionalMaximum number of results returned from a single document type.
+Helps avoid over-representation of content from the same type.

-contentTypesOptionalAn array of types to be returned.
-Allowed values are apiType,apiEndpoint,referenceDocs,guidedDocs,userDocs.
+contentTypesOptionalArray of types to be returned.
+Allowed values: apiType,apiEndpoint,referenceDocs,guidedDocs,userDocs.

-productsOptionalAn array of product names to filter the search results.
-Allowed values are ['Composable Commerce', 'Frontend', 'Checkout', 'Connect'].
-For example, ['Composable Commerce', 'Checkout'] to restrict results to specific products.
+productsOptionalArray of product names to filter the search results.
+Allowed values: ['Composable Commerce', 'Frontend', 'Checkout', 'Connect'].
+For example, ['Composable Commerce', 'Checkout'].

 Defaults

-commercetools-documentation defaults are targeting a GraphQL client development use case and are balancing likelihood of:
+Defaults are optimized for GraphQL client development and balance the likelihood of:

-• Content with contentType set to apiEndpoint or userDocs is excluded unless explicitly requested
+• Excluding content with contentType set to apiEndpoint or userDocs unless explicitly requested.

-• Content with typeNamePostfix ending in Action or Draft is excluded unless explicitly requested
+• Excluding content with typeNamePostfix ending in Action or Draft unless explicitly requested.

 commercetools-graphql-schemata

-The commercetools-graphql-schemata tool allows you to fetch a partial commercetools GraphQL schema for a given commercetools resource.
+The commercetools-graphql-schemata tool fetches a partial commercetools GraphQL schema for a specified resource.
 The schema is self-contained and valid for everything regarding that resource.
-It contains descriptions but no implements interface information and no deprecated query types.
+It includes descriptions but omits implements interface information and deprecated query types.

 Arguments

-For example, to retrieve the schema for a specific resource, such as Product, pass resourceName: "Product".
+For example, to retrieve the schema for a specific resource, such as Product, pass resource: "Product", apiKey: "API".

 commercetools-prompts

-The commercetools-prompts tool provides a set of prompts to help you develop with the commercetools GraphQL API.
+The commercetools-prompts tool provides prompts to assist development with the commercetools GraphQL API.

 Arguments